Clement25/UCB-CS285-CS294-112/README.md

 ### 1. gcc compilation error when compiling mujoco-py
 To run code of this repository, your gcc version must no less than 7.
 I use gcc 5.4.0 at the first time I met the error, later on I update to gcc 7.3.0 and there's no problem again.

-To upgrade gcc, use the commands below
+To upgrade gcc, use the commands below.
 ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test
 sudo apt-get update
 sudo apt-get install gcc-7 g++-7
 ```
-Until here you just installed new version gcc but haven't changed the default version to it.
-To achieve this, modify the origin soft link of gcc
+Here you just installed new version gcc but haven't changed the default version to it.
+To achieve this, modify the soft link of gcc in folder /usr/bin
 ```
 cd /usr/bin
 sudo ln -snf gcc-7 gcc